 In November 2022, the Company granted to certain employees 710,000 shares of performance-based restricted stock unit awards (the "PSUs") under the 2020 Plan as consideration for services subject to performance conditions with a fair value based on the closing price of the underlying common stock on the date of grant.
 Pursuant to the terms of the PSUs, 65% of each PSU vests upon certification by the Compensation Committee of the Company of achieving a pre-determined performance goal by June 30, 2024, and, 35% of each PSU vests upon certification by the Compensation Committee of the Company of achieving a pre-determined performance goal by June 30, 2024.
+The performance goal related to the 35% tranche of the PSUs was met and related stock-based compensation expense was recorded in 2023.
 In June 2024, pursuant to the terms of the PSUs, the Compensation Committee of the Company approved an extension of the achievement of the performance goal related to the 65% tranche of the PSUs from June 30, 2024 to December 31, 2024.

 Expense recognition for PSUs commences when it is determined that attainment of the performance goal is met.
-During the three and six months ended June 30, 2024, no performance goal was met, and therefore, no related stock-based compensation expense was recorded.
+During the three and nine months ended September 30, 2024, no performance goal was met, and therefore, no related stock-based compensation expense was recorded.

-The following table summarizes the performance-based restricted stock activity under the 2020 plan during the six months ended June 30, 2024:
+The following table summarizes the performance-based restricted stock activity under the 2020 plan during the nine months ended September 30, 2024:

-Number of Shares Grant Date e Fair Value
+Number of Shares Grant Date F air Value

 Outstanding as of December 31, 2023 403,000 \$ 3.38

-Granted -
+Granted

-Vested -
+Vested

-Forfeited
+Forfeited -

-Outstanding as of June 30, 2024 403,000 \$ 3.38
+Outstanding as of September 30, 2024 403,000 \$ 3.38